crashworks3d/Iron_Man_Servo/UPLOAD_CODE.md

 >Global variables use 375 bytes (18%) of dynamic memory, leaving 1673 bytes for local variables.
 Maximum is 2048 bytes.
 >```

-NOTE: If the code fails to compile go back through the instructions and make sure you didn't miss any steps.
+**NOTE**: If the code fails to compile go back through the instructions and make sure you didn't miss any steps.

 ## Upload or "Flash" the code onto the Arduino Nano module